web

 Jaxon works for El Grande Timber and Cabinetry as a cabinet maker.

 Jaxon creates custom furniture for clients, including freestanding and in-built cabinetry.
-He specialises in luxury kitchens and bathrooms, made from the high quality timber processed by El Grande.
+He specialises in luxury kitchens and bathrooms, made from the high quality timber.

 Jaxon is covered by the Timber Award.